In the first year, you'll learn a variety of performance skills, which will develop and progress your abilities.

 Performance Skills 2

-This unit develops movement and voice skills; writing for television; stage combat; voice over techniques; self-tapes (on line auditions) and presenting skills.
+This unit develops movement and voice skills; writing for television; stage combat; voice-over techniques; self-tapes (online auditions) and presenting skills.
 You will be assessed on your presentation skills to camera and on your creative writing.
-Developing further the practical approach to performance skills introduced in year one, you will advance your creative and technical skills and focus on remote as well as live performer/ audience relationships.
+Developing further the practical approach to performance skills introduced in Year 1, you will advance your creative and technical skills and focus on remote as well as live performer/ audience relationships.

-This unit explores the cannon of American theatre as well as TV ‘box set’ series such as “Breaking Bad” and “Orange is the New Black”.
-The development of characters over the seasons or the play are investigated and assessment based on sustaining character is performed.
+This unit explores the cannon of American theatre as well as TV box set series such as “Breaking Bad” and “Orange is the New Black”.
+You will investigate the development of characters over the seasons or the play and assessment is based on a performance of sustaining character.
 The essay gives you an opportunity to study your favourite American playwright or series writer/director and study recent adaptations of “Fences” (film) and “Angels in America” (live performance).

 Serials & Soaps